disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

    ![](./media/lab13-ms-entra-id-12.png)

-3. If you are signed in, close the tab, wait 1 minute, and then retry.
+3. If you are signed in, close the tab, wait for about a minute, and then retry.

-   **Note** - If your are auto-logged into Sway as the user, then you will need to manually log out.
+   >**Note** - If you are auto-logged into Sway as the user, then you will need to manually log out.
 Your credentials/access were cached.
-Once you log out and sign-in, your Sway should deny access.
+Once you log out and sign-in, your Sway should deny access as per the conditional policy assigned.

 4. Close the tab and return to the Conditional Access page that displays the list of available policies.